How to Look At The Sun Safely

 Alternatively, you can go to a welding-supply store and buy a piece of #14 arcwelder’s glass, which reduces sunlight enough for safe direct naked-eye viewing.But no matter what, do not use “filters” such as smoked glass, stacked sunglasses, polarized filters, camera filters, candy wrappers, or compact discs.
 They might reduce the Sun’s glare, but enough harmful radiation can sneak through to damage your eyes.
 Only use materials specifically manufactured for safe solar viewing or #14 arcwelder's glass.

-The simplest safe method of looking at the sun is to watch the Sun's image projected onto a piece of paper.
+The simplest safe method of how to look at the sun is to watch the Sun's image projected onto a piece of paper.
 Poke a small hole in an index card with a pencil point, face it toward the Sun, and hold a second card three or four feet behind it in its shadow.
 The hole will project a small image of the Sun's disk onto the lower card.
 This technique is especially useful during solar eclipses: the projected image will show all the phases of the eclipse, just as the real Sun does.
 Experiment with different size holes.
 A large hole makes the image bright but fuzzy; a small hole makes it dim but sharp.For a better view, you can reduce the amount of daylight shining on the viewing card by enclosing it in a long box (as shown at right).
 This lets you use a small pinhole giving a sharp image.

 A Better Pinhole Projection Method